-Wiston Cap is another associated breed which is believed to have influenced the Border Collie, and the Collie breed, with his bloodline appearing in most bloodlines of the modern day Collie.
+Wiston Cap is another associated breed which is believed to have influenced the Border Collie, and the Collie breed, with his bloodline appearing in most bloodlines of the modern-day Collie.

 The Border Collie has an intrinsic sense of herding; therefore, it was the ideal herding dog for livestock.
-Historically, the Border Collie has gained in prominence because it requires minimal human guidance and is known for its high performance.
+Historically, the Border Collie has gained prominence because it requires minimal human guidance and is known for its high performance.
 Border Collies have the ability to toil long hours which makes it one of the most preferred working dogs in the world.

 Best Practices When Breeding Border Collies

 Every dog breeder must pay due attention to best practices and it is no different with breeders of the “Border Collie”.
-There are broad rules you must follow, without which you will be unable to get the best out of your Border Collie and this will end up having a detrimental effect in your relationship with your dog.
+There are broad rules you must follow, without which you will be unable to get the best out of your Border Collie and this will end up having a detrimental effect on your relationship with your dog.

 Coats, Colors & Patterns

-The Border Collie breed is allowed to have very different coat types, coat colors and patterns.
+The Border Collie breed is allowed to have very different coat types, coat colors, and patterns.
 It can be difficult to understand as we’re often just aware of the black and white border collies, but there are plenty more.